Mu7annad0/DocuMind-Explorer/README.md

-## DocuMind-Explorer
+# DocuMind-Explorer
 DocuMind-Explorer is an application designed to interact with your documents locally.
-By leveraging the power of RAG (Retrieval Augmented Generation) and the Gemma 2 language model, DocuMind-Explorer allows you to ask questions about your documents and receive accurate and relevant answers.
+By leveraging the power of RAG (Retrieval Augmented Generation), DocuMind-Explorer allows you to ask questions about your documents and receive accurate and relevant answers.

+# Advanced RAG Techniques Used:
+### 1. Query Decomposition (Multi-Query):
+ Breaks down complex queries into smaller sub-queries to retrieve more precise and comprehensive information.
+### 2. Hybrid Search:
+Integrates keyword-based and semantic search to enhance document retrieval accuracy.
+### 3. Hybrid Chunking:
+Applies multiple chunking strategies to optimize document segmentation for better retrieval and generation.
+### 4. Rerancking and Filtering:
+Ranks retrieved results by relevance and applies filters to remove the unrelated context.

-## Installation
+# Installation
 ### 1. Clone the Repository
 ```sh
 git colne git@github.com:Mu7annad0/DocuMind-Explorer.git